Rånekampen

-Rånekampen ("The hog ridge") is a mountain in Nathorst Land at Spitsbergen, Svalbard.
+Rånekampen (lit.
+"The hog ridge") is a mountain in Nathorst Land on the island of Spitsbergen, in the Norwegian archipelago Svalbard.
 It has a height of 1,185 m.a.s.l.
-The mountain is located south of Van Mijenfjorden, and is surrounded by the mountains of Vengefjellet, Lundgrenfjellet and Steindolptoppen, and the glaciers of Langlibreen, Steindolpbreen, Vengebreen, and Rånebreen.
-The valley of Langlidalen separates Rånekampen from the mountains of Langlifjellet and Sven Nilssonfjellet.
+The mountain is located south of Van Mijenfjorden, and is surrounded by the Vengefjellet, Lundgrenfjellet and Steindolptoppen mountains, and the Langlibreen, Steindolpbreen, Vengebreen, and Rånebreen glaciers.
+The valley of Langlidalen separates Rånekampen from the Langlifjellet and Sven Nilssonfjellet mountains.